 The Legal Stuff

-Residency: Both parties must be resident in Tobago (and/or Trinidad) for a minimum of 3 days before the wedding ceremony.
+Residency: Both parties must be resident in Tobago (and/or Trinidad) for a minimum of 3 full days before the wedding ceremony.
 It is important to note that the day of your arrival does not count in the three-day period.
 The Special Marriage Licence can be applied for from the fourth day and is valid for six months.
 Some countries require that their intention to marry is registered in their home country and others require an apostille to the marriage certificates.
 Applications to marry must be made on a weekday as the office is closed at weekends and on public holidays.

 Identification: Both parties must produce proof of ID in the form of passports and proof of entry.
 Visitors with e-tickets should ensure they have a printed copy of their ticket.